department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/online-distance-learning.md

 title: Independent and Distance Learning | Veterans Affairs
 heading: Independent and Distance Learning
 display_title: Independent and Distance Learning
-description: View current payment rates for online and distance learning courses you can get money for under the Post 9/11 GI Bill.
+description: View current payment rates for online and distance learning courses you can get money for under the Post-9/11 GI Bill.
 If you're using GI Bill benefits to pay for online or distance learning courses, you can also get a housing allowance based on 50% of the national average.
 keywords: n/a
 order: 3
 plainlanguage: 11-21-16 certified in compliance with the Plain Writing Act